kundajelab/genomedisco/README.md

 Analyzing multiple dataset pairs
 ======
-To analyze multiple pairs of contact maps (or multiple contact maps if just computing QC), all you need to do is add any additional datasets you want to analyze to the `--metadata_samples` file and any additional pairs of datasets you want to compare to the `--metadata_pairs` files.
+To analyze multiple pairs of contact maps, all you need to do is add any additional datasets you want to analyze to the `--metadata_samples` file and any additional pairs of datasets you want to compare to the `--metadata_pairs` files.

 Parameters file
 ======